-Victoria Park have a kids playground (launched April 2016) as well as a gigantic kids games area.
+Victoria Park has a kids’ playground (launched April 2016) as well as a gigantic kids’ games area.
 The playground hosts equipment for young and older children including a slide, climbing ropes, rock climbing wall and imaginative play areas.
-With Brisbane families involved in the playground design, the completed playground also features a re-purposed farm tractor, row boat and giant wooden cubby house.
-Complete with play kitchen, giant chalkboard and leavers and buckets on ropes to pull supplies up to the top level – kids will be entertained for hours with all the fun this area provides.
+With Brisbane families involved in the playground design, the completed playground also features a re-purposed farm tractor, rowboat and giant wooden cubby house.
+Complete with a play kitchen, giant chalkboard and leavers and buckets on ropes to pull supplies up to the top level – kids will be entertained for hours with all the fun this area provides.

 The games area in the bistro features giant versions of popular kids games that they are welcome to play as well as a few extras like table tennis.
 Out on the green kids can enjoy: giant Jenga, Connect Four and Chess as well as a jumping castle, bocce and badminton.

 Also, being a golf club, families can also enjoy a game or two of putt putt afterwards if they are keen for a bit of fun competition and find they still have some time (and energy) to burn.
 You can find out more information about Victoria Park Putt Putt course here.

 Victoria Park has a large parking area for visitors which is great for families and, being a large venue, there is plenty of room for children to move about and explore.
 The complex is surrounded by nature and their foodie growing gardens are open to explore too.

 Victoria Park runs free family welcoming events throughout the year including great activities and specials such as New Years Day, Australia Day, Easter, Mother’s Day and Father’s Day celebrations for the Brisbane family community.